jacobsa/ogletest/README.markdown

-Note that test control functions (`RunTests`, `ExpectThat`, and so on) are part of the `ogletest` package, whereas built-in matchers (`AnyOf`, `MatchesRegexp`, and more) are part of the [oglematchers][] library.
+Note that test control functions (`RunTests`, `ExpectThat`, and so on) are part of the `ogletest` package, whereas built-in matchers (`AnyOf`, `MatchesRegexp`, and more) are part of the [oglematchers][matcher-reference] library.
 You can of course use dot imports so that you don't need to prefix each function with its package name:

 ```go
 import (